-What was Dr. King’s vision for a Poor People’s Campaign?
+What was Dr. King’s vision for the Poor People’s Campaign of 1967-68?
 Read more.